-The ESG Credit Impact Score for Yorkshire Water is highly negative (CIS-4), reflecting moderate environmental and social and high governance risks.
+The CIS-4 ESG Credit Impact Score for Yorkshire Water indicates that ESG considerations have a negative impact on current credit quality and that the rating is lower than it would have been if these risks did not exist.
+The CIS-4 score largely reflects high social and governance as well as moderate environmental risks.
 The overall credit impact score also recognises mitigating factors, in particular the regulated nature of water companies' activities and their investment requirements, including a forward-looking allowance for efficient cost.
-However, as investment needs grow to tackle climate change and population growth, the resulting increase in regulated assets and their remuneration will have to continue to be supported by the regulatory tariff framework to avoid negative credit implications in the future.
+However, as investment needs grow to tackle climate change and population growth, the resulting increase in regulated assets and their remuneration will have to continue to be supported by the regulatory tariff framework in order to avoid negative credit implications in the future.